soala144/100-Days-of-Code-Challenge/Phase-1-JavaScript-CSS/Practice-code/README.md

 - Write a function that accesses both local and global variables.
 Ensure you understand the differences.
 - Write a function that filters an array of numbers to return only even numbers.
 Pass the filtering logic as a separate function

+## Day 7: DOM manipulation
+## What I learned:
+- How to manipulate the dom
+- How to change elements in the dom
+- How to Change attributes in the dom

+### Challenges :
+- Targeting an element with it's class

+## Mini Projects:
+- To do list